Support us | Visit us | Contact us

 Women make up about 5 percent of the Fellowship (download the full list).
 Over the last 10 years about 10 percent of new Fellows elected to the Royal Society have been women.

-A complete listing of the Fellowship from 1660 to 2007 is available for download (PDF).
+A complete listing of the Fellowship from 1660 onwards is available.

-Professor Frances Ashcroft FRS is distinguished for her work on insulin secretion and type II diabetes (photo by Anne Purkiss).
+Professor Frances Ashcroft FRS is distinguished for her research on insulin secretion and type II diabetes (photo by Anne Purkiss).

 Fellows are invited to fulfil a range of responsibilities for the Society on a voluntary basis .
 Many are members of awards or grants committees, editorial boards, research panels or other bodies that oversee the work of the Royal Society.

 Fellows have the right to stand for election as members of the Council.
 They may also propose or support the nomination of candidates for election to the Fellowship or Foreign Membership and the nomination of Fellows for election as Officers or members of the Council.